aibasel/autonice/README.md

 # Version History

+## autonice 0.x (unreleased)
+- Count the number of used cores instead of running jobs.
+- Use more robust format string for obtaining pending jobs.

 ## autonice 0.2 (September 14, 2018)
 - Port code from Bash to Python.
 - Ignore non-array jobs.